 The minimum entry requirement for a PhD is a 4-year Bachelor’s degree with First or Upper Second Class honours or completion of a Bachelor degree and substantial laboratory experience.

 It is essential for you to have identified a BABS supervisor who has agreed to take you on as a student prior to applying.
+Advice regarding finding a BABS supervisor is available here.

 Applicants must also provide evidence that their English language ability meets the minimum requirements for admission: English language requirements.